 In fact, in its early years, Apple made all of their decisions based on forecasting and strategy.
 For instance, the Apple logo is very simple in its design because they wanted it to be easy to remember.
 Hence the name “Apple.”
 They also (famously) looked at the cellphone market and saw a need for a product, then made the necessary decisions and implemented a strategy.
 Now, more than 1 billion people have an iPhone in their pockets.

-Tesla and their evolution over just the past few years is another great example.
+Tesla and its evolution over just the past few years is another great example.
 Tesla came in when people thought that electric cars were nothing but boring money-savers, and changed the industry completely.
 Because of strategic marketing management, Tesla is viewed as the world’s first luxury electric vehicle manufacturer.

 The idea behind strategic marketing management is to adapt to your market as things change around you.
 The goal remains the same, but the path that leads you towards your goal can change.

 The benefits of implementing strategic marketing management are fairly recognizable in the business world.
 Here are a few of the advantages in implementing a strategic marketing strategy:

 The research involved in properly implementing strategic marketing management will inevitably end in a better understanding of your given market.
 Research regarding domestic and international markets, competition, and market trends will need to be conducted.